randybias/cloudscaling.com/README.md

 1. `_s3_prod_config/s3_website.yml` is used for production
 2. `_s3_stage_config/s3_website.yml` is used for staging

-In order to change to a different S3 Bucket, open the config file and update the following:
+In order to change to a different S3 Bucket, create two S3 buckets, one for production and one for staging then open the both config file and update the following with staging and production information:

 1. s3_id: <Enter S3 ID here>
 2. s3_secret: <Enter S3 Secret here>